SEARCH BY INGREDIENT OR RECIPE

-This is a colorful and lower carb potato salad recipe, a welcome change from the ordinary white spud con mayo and boiled egg salads so ubiquitous at backyard get-togethers.
+This is a colorful and lower carb potato salad recipe, a welcome change from the ordinary white spud con mayo and boiled egg offerings so ubiquitous at backyard get-togethers.
 Why?
 Beyond the no Hellman's and huevos part, it features sweet potatoes, Dude.
 Sweet potatoes.

-Two Potato Salad Recipe
+Two Potato Salad Recipe with Sweet Potatoes

 2 large sweet potatoes, peeled, diced